 Serve immediately with a drizzle of honey, a sprinkle of Allepo red pepper and a generous amount of cheese.
 Finish with chopped parsley.

-This is my mom’s recipe, and it’s something that has to be made every Thanksgiving.
+This is my mom’s recipe, and it’s something that has to be made every Thanksgiving at our house.
 Of course, I make them throughout the year because who doesn’t love a deviled egg!
 They are simple, yet so delicious!
 Give them a try!

 1 dozen eggs, boiled for 12 minutes, plunged in ice water for 5 minutes and peel